Siamotif Boutique Hotel is very much part of the local community in Thonburi. A reminder of simpler times.

 The hustle and bustle of Bangkok is left behind as you wander through the Ban Bu crafters community or browse for something to eat from the vendor stalls at the food market.
 And the Emerald Buddha Temple is just across the Chao Phraya river when you are ready to mix it with the crowds and sightseers.

-Together with the Thung Yai Naesuan, the Huai Kha Khamin Wildlife Sanctuary covers an area of over 600,000 hectares and has been declared a World Heritage site.
+A World Heritage site, the Thung Yai Naesuan and Huai Kha Khamin Wildlife Sanctuary covers an area of over 600,000 hectares.

 Access is limited to a few hides and walking trails around the administrative centre.
 Although there are accommodation facilities these are only available for research and study purposes rather than casual visitors.